warmcat/libwebsockets/READMEs/README.crypto-apis.md

 |`JWK_META_KEY_OPS`|Which operations the key is authorized for, eg, "encrypt"|
 |`JWK_META_X5C`|Optional X.509 cert version of the key|
 |`JWK_META_ALG`|Optional overall crypto algorithm the key is intended for use with|

+`lws_jwk_destroy()` should be called when the jwk is going out of scope... this takes care to zero down any key element data in the jwk.